javascript-tutorial/en.javascript.info/1-js/2-first-steps/12-ifelse/article.md

 The `if (…)` operator evaluates the condition in brackets and converts it to boolean type.

-Let's remember the rules.
+Let's recall the rules.
 In the logical context:
 <ul>
 <li>A number `0`, an empty string `""`, `null`, `undefined` and `NaN` are `false`,</li>
 <li>Other values -- `true`.</li>